 We design, manufacture and market a broad line of high-performance ICs that incorporate analog, mixed-signal and digital signal processing technologies.
 Our ICs are designed to address a wide range of real-world signal processing applications.
 Our product portfolio includes both general-purpose products used by a broad range of customers and applications, as well as application-specific products designed for specific clusters of customers in key target markets.
 By using readily available, high-performance, general-purpose products in their systems, our customers can reduce the time they need to bring new products to market.
 Given the high cost of developing more customized ICs, our standard products often provide a cost-effective solution for many low to medium volume applications.
 However, for some industrial, automotive, consumer, and communications products, we focus on working with leading customers to design application-specific solutions.
-We begin with our existing core technologies in data conversion, amplification, RF, MEMS, power management and DSP, and devise a solution to more closely meet the needs of a specific customer or group of customers.
+We begin with our existing core technologies in data conversion, amplification, RF and microwave, MEMS, power management and DSP, and devise a solution to more closely meet the needs of a specific customer or group of customers.
 Because we have already developed the core technology for our general-purpose products, we can create application-specific solutions quickly.

-We produce and market several thousand products and operate in one reportable segment based on the aggregation of five operating segments.
-Our ten highest revenue products, in the aggregate, accounted for approximately 9% of our revenue for fiscal 2013.
-A breakdown of our fiscal 2013 revenue by product category follows.
+We produce and market several thousand products and operate in one reportable segment based on the aggregation of six operating segments, one of which was added as a result of our acquisition of Hittite Microwave Corporation (Hittite), which closed on July 22, 2014.
+Our ten highest revenue products, in the aggregate, accounted for approximately 9% of our revenue for fiscal 2014.
+A breakdown of our fiscal 2014 revenue by product category follows.